lcortese/ouverture/README.md

 ---------------
 The points required on the test could be a bit confused.
 I decided implement a mix of good practices.
 However there are much methods to resolve the same exercise.
 I preferred do a more solid PHP structure and a bit use of javascript only to perform the required points.
-This test could be perfomed with more front specific frontend frameworks, as Angular.
-But for matter of time, I decided create a simple js file because the requeriments for js test were not complex.
+This test could be perfomed with a specific frontend framework, as Angular.
+But for matter of time, I decided create a simple js file because the requirements for js test were not complex.

 Please let me know if some feature is out of the project.